Reliable Cellular Automata with Self-Organization: Gaps

-\end{step+} \begin{pproof} Let us define $G(t)$ as follows.
-Suppose that it was defined up to time $t_{1}$ and let $t_{2}$ be the next time that is a switching time of either $l(t_{1})+B$ or $r(t)$.
+If $r(t)$ reaches $Z$ it never decreases again. \end{step+} \begin{pproof} Define $G(t)$ as follows.
+Suppose that it was defined up to time $t_{1}$, and let $t_{2}$ be the next time that is a switching time of either $l(t_{1})+\B $ or $r(t_{1})-\B $ or $r(t)$.
 We distinguish the following cases. \begin{djenum}